Verdun, Quebec: 21st century

 In 2002, the municipal reorganization of Montreal saw the city of Verdun become a borough of Montreal.
 The majority of Verduners chose not to hold a demerger referendum in 2004-2006.

 Earlier in the 20th century, Verdun was a partially dry community, with taverns, night clubs and cabarets banned since 1965, and alcohol sales restricted to restaurants with liquor licences, grocery stores and the SAQ.
 In December 2010, the borough announced that it was planning to allow some microbreweries or performance spaces to sell alcohol.
 The ban was eventually lifted entirely in 2013, and today Verdun is home to many thriving microbreweries and bars.

 In recent years, Verdun, along with the neighbouring Le Sud-Ouest borough, have experienced rapid gentrification and social change.
-Long considered to be one of the city's poorer neighbourhoods, it's today one Montreal's most desirable areas to live, with a large influx of students and professionals arriving in the last decade.
+Long considered to be one of the city's poorer neighbourhoods, it's today one of Montreal's most desirable areas to live, with a large influx of students and professionals arriving in the last decade.

 In 2019, Verdun hosted a part of the Jazz Fest on Wellington Street, to much praise from the public and critics.

 In 2020, it was listed as the eleventh "coolest" neighbourhood in the world by Time Out magazine.